WSU-kduncan/ceg3120-cicd-jailennn/README-CI.md

 # CI Project Overview

-This project involves containerizing an Angular application named `angular-bird` and setting it up for continuous integration (CI) using Docker.
-The goal is to make the Angular application easy to deploy and manage by packaging it up in a container that can run on any system.
+This project involves containerizing an application named `angular-bird` and setting it up using Docker.
+The goal is to make the angular bird application easy to deploy and manage by packaging it up in a container that can run on any system.

-## What am I doing, why, and what tools?
+## What am I doing:

-### What:
 I am containerizing an Angular application so that it can be deployed in any environment using Docker.

-### Why:
+### Why?:
 - Docker ensures the app runs the same way in all environments.
-- Docker containers can be easily pulled, pushed, and transferred between different systems.
+- Docker images can be easily pulled, pushed, and transferred between different systems.
-- Docker has a very simple way of setting up dependencies and environments.

 ### Tools:
 - **Docker:** Used for creating and managing containers.